 Please upgrade your browser.

-This joint GASP & Luncheon event is pending approval for 1.5 CFRE credits.
+This event is pending approval for 1.5 CFRE points.

-LUNCHEON CANCELLATION POLICY: If you contact the Administrator to cancel your registration before the deadline, you may receive credit towards a future luncheon.
+Cancellation Policy: If you contact us to cancel your registration before the deadline (2/20 at noon), you may receive credit towards a future event.
 If you cancel your registration after the deadline, the payment will be considered a tax-deductible donation to DER.
 Thank you for your support!